frslabs/vidus-ios/README.md

 | 818  | Upload Screen Recorded Video Failed            |
 | 819  | Timeout             |

-## Note
-In iOS 12 , if error code encounter 810  Restart the device,Try again.
-In ioS 12 if recorded audio is not available inside video Restart device.

 ## Help
 For any queries/feedback , contact us at `support@frslabs.com`